-- 1) Your name, and write one sentence about the work you do. - 2) In one sentence, tell why you chose to come to this particular workshop.
+- 1) Your name, and write one sentence about the work you do. - 2) In one sentence, tell what it was about this particular workshop that interested you.

 Take a moment and appreciate the uniqueness of the people who are sharing this time with you.